-According to local advisors, those arguments confirm that a negative ruling in relation to the interest component (approximately $\[mathebox{\in} 25.6$ million of the deposit posted under balance sheet assets) is remote.
-On taxes and penalties (equal to a total of $\[mathebox{\in} 16$ million of the deposit) we prudentially confirm the provisions of 50% of that amount, totalling $\[mathebox{\in} 8\]$ million ( $\[mathebox{\in} +1.2\]$ million compared to 31 December 2021).
+First, on 13 June 2022, Professor Tercio Sampaio Ferraz issued an opinion that upheld Intesa Sanpaolo's argument that the 1995 settlement with the Brazilian tax authorities, governed by specific local law (Art.
+17 of Brazilian Law no. 9799/1999), cannot be revisited.
+According to local advisors, those arguments confirm that a negative ruling in relation to the interest component (approximately $\notin$ 25.6 million of the deposit posted under balance sheet assets) is remote.
+On taxes and penalties (equal to a total of $\notin$ 16 million (an increase of $\notin$ 1.2 million compared to December 31, 2021).
 The increase is due to the appreciation of the Brazilian currency against the euro, compared to the exchange rate recorded at the end of 2021 for the valuation of the dispute and the related risk.

 The second change regards the notification in October 2022 from the Brazilian tax authorities of a payment order for the alleged failure of the taxpayer to provide a deposit by order of the court to cover the tax debt, which is still being challenged.
 In that regard, a brief was submitted opposing that order, highlighting that the Brazilian tax authorities incorrectly calculated the value of interest accrued on the deposit by order of the court, which, instead, would more than cover the claim of the tax authorities.
 The local advisors confirmed that the document does not change the estimates of risk expressed to date with regard to that pending dispute.